senecajs-attic/varo/README.md

 ### .observe(msg, observer(msg)) : _this_
 Adds an observer that listens for any message matching the msg param.
-The observer is called when .act() is used.
-Observers are called in addition to a single applicable handler
+The observer is called when .emit() is used.
+Multiple observers can handle a single message; there is no callback

 ```js
 Varo.observe({role: 'sum'}, function (msg) {